home-assistant/home-assistant.io/source/_integrations/image.mqtt.markdown

   required: false
   type: string
   default: None
-from_url:
+from_url_topic:
-  description: If set to `true`, a valid message with an image URL is expected at `topic`.
-A `valid` template can be used to extract the URL from the message.
+  description: The MQTT topic to subscribe to receive the an image URL.
+A `value_template` template can be used to extract the URL from the message.
 The `content_type` will be derived from the image when it is downloaded.
-If set to `false`, the message received at `topic` is to be expected to be binary or `b64` encoded content of a valid image.
-Ensure the `content_type` type option is set to the corresponding content type.
+This option cannot be used together with the `topic` option.
   required: false
   type: boolean
   default: false